 The Group aims to deliver shareholder value by investing in developments in areas of high demand and growth.
 The Group also believes that it can create value in the residential market and are excited to be part of the solution to tackling the UK’s shortage of quality accommodation.

 2. Seek to understand and meet shareholder expectations.

-The Group provides its shareholders with contact information such as a dedicated email address (firstname.lastname@example.org), Group phone number and address which is available on the Group’s website.
-Whilst the Group is currently within its first year of a being a listed company it intends to hold an annual general meeting which all investors can attend, and time will be set aside for questions.
+The Group provides its shareholders with contact information such as a dedicated email address (email@example.com), Group phone number and address which is available on the Group’s website.
+The Group holds an annual general meeting which all investors can attend, and time will be set aside for questions.

-Individual contact details of the CEO, Finance director and Hybridan, the Group’s financial adviser are published on all RNS releases which are also uploaded to the Company website.
+Individual contact details of the CEO, CFO and Hybridan, the Group’s financial adviser are published on all RNS releases which are also uploaded to the Company website.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success.